peezlepass/Project-Solo/README.md

 # Project Solo

 Project Solo is a web app for viewing your daily horoscope with the ability to share them via Twitter and enjoy a fun visualisation.
+Visit the deployed version here: https://peezlepass.com/project-solo

 ## Running locally